-SSL stands for Secure Sockets Layer.
-SSL creates an encrypted connection between your web server and your visitors web browser allowing for private information to be transmitted without the problems of monitoring, data tampering, or fake message.
+SSL stands for Secure Sockets Layer and it is responsible for creating an encrypted connection between your website server and your visitor’s internet browser allowing for private information to be transmitted without the danger of unauthorized access.
 To use it, you must first obtain a certificate and install it on your web server.
-Certificates are typically installed on pages that require end-users to submit sensitive information over the internet like credit card details or passwords.
+Certificates are usually installed pages that require end-users to submit confidential information over the internet like credit card details or passwords.

-A SSL Certificate is the quickest and most cost effective way for an online business to protect customer transactions.
-Apart from it’s low cost, each certificate comes with a great value-added package, which makes them perfect for small to medium size businesses.
-Choosing SSL means your site will enjoy the highest level of security and you’ll also receive additional tools that will help in gaining customer’s trust and increase sales conversions.
+A SSL Certificate is the fastest and most effective way for an online business to protect customer transactions and at a low price point.
+Each certificate comes with a value-added package that makes it perfect for small to medium sized businesses.
+Choosing SSL means your website will be protected by the highest level of security and you will benefit from many other additional tools that assist in gaining customer trust, this leads to an increase in sales.

 Trusted SSL Certificates are issued by Certificate Authorities (CAs).
-The use of an SSL certificate on a website is usually indicated by a padlock icon in web browsers but it can also be indicated by a green address bar.
-Once you have done the SSL install, you can access a site securely by changing the URL from http:// to https://.
-When an SSL certificate is installed on a website, you can be sure that the information you enter is secured and only seen by the organization that owns the website.
+The use of an SSL certificate on a website is usually indicated by a padlock icon in the web browser but it can also be indicated by a green address bar.
+Once you have done the SSL installation, you can access a site securely by changing the URL from http:// to https://.
+Evidence of an SSL certificate on a website signals that the information entered is visible only to the organization that owns the website.

 |Features||Positive SSL||Comodo SSL||Positive SSL Wildcard||Comodo EV SSL|